suzannejmatthews/PDC-Unplugged/content/activities/ParallelRadixSort.md

 period.
 Students were asked a number of questions, including rating the exercises.
 On a scale from 1 (low) to 5 (high) students rated the parallel sorting exercise as a 4.4.
-Students also made statements such as "the more 'chefs'[processors] you use, the faster the program will finish" and "sequentia$ are slow" (Sivilotti1999).
+Students also made statements such as "the more 'chefs'[processors] you use, the faster the program will finish" and "sequential are slow" (Sivilotti1999).
 Students were also asked to evaluate the overall quality of the computer science module on scale of 1 (low) to 5 (high), and rated the cs component of the workshop as 4.6.
 Note that this includes other